aaruff/LabManager/README.md

 * The second section (C:\zleaf\zLeaf-2.0.1.exe) specifies the path to the program to be executed on the client.
 * The third section (/server 192.168.0.1 /langauge en) specifies an addition information that must be passed to the program upon execution.

+4. Create a shortcut to the __C:\LabRemote\Remote-Server.jar__ on to the desktop for easy execution of the application remote server.

 * _Note 1:_ The server must have port 2600 open in order for the server to be able to communicate with the clients.
-	* _Note 2:_ A link to the LabRemote server application can be placed on the desktop of the server to make it easier for experimenters to start it.
-	* _Note 3:_ The Z-Tree program must be running on the server before z-Leaf clients can connect to it.
+	* _Note 2:_ The Z-Tree program must be running on the server before z-Leaf clients can connect to it.

 Installation: Linux and OS X